Configuration and Credentials

 • IP or Hostname to Test.
 Type a hostname or IP address that will be used during the test.
 For example, if you are testing an SNMP credential, the hostname/IP address you supply will be used to perform a test SNMP request.

-1. Click Run Test button to run the credential test.
-The Testing Credential window appears:
+1. Click Test Credential button to run the credential test.
+The Credential Test starts and the Testing Completed modal displays the results.

 Creating a SOAP/XML Credential for Azure in the SL1 Classic User Interface